jackYurchenco/Stock-trader-App/README.md

 If don`t have json-server then install it: npm install -g json-server

-Next get stock.json file from assets/mockups folder and Run it: json-server --watch stock.json
+Next copy stock.json file from assets/mockups an put it to user folder and Run it: json-server --watch stock.json

 ## Development server